 Like in any business you need to think about your USP.
-Do you want to be known for the best customer experience, speed, convenience or price?
-There is no right or wrong answer, but in an increasingly crowded market you need to think of ways to stand out.
+Do you want to be known for the best customer experience, speed, convenience, or price?
+There is no right or wrong answer, but in an increasingly crowded market, you need to consider ways to stand out.

-Uber is not a taxi company, AirBnB is not a hotel operator, Deliveroo is not a takeway and Amazon is not a retail store.
+Uber is not a taxi company, Airbnb is not a hotel operator, Deliveroo is not a takeaway and Amazon is not a retail store.
 These are tech companies first that just happen to provide a specific product or service on their platforms.
 They have disrupted their industries by creating a new consumer experience underpinned by powerful technology.

 Get a Team

-As a pharmacist you’ll be forgiven for not knowing everything about database architecture, cloud hosting, firewalls, info security, GDPR, API, UX, UI, full stack development.
+As a pharmacist, you’ll be forgiven for not knowing everything about database architecture, cloud hosting, firewalls, info security, GDPR, API, UX, UI, and full stack development.
 You will need to surround yourself with people who understand these often complex areas and lead the development of your product.

-It is often tempting to outsource the development to an agency either in the UK or overseas which provide an all-inclusive solution.
-However this may be a false economy if you want to retain control over your product and be ‘agile’ in your development.
-If you have the means, then investing in your own team who understand your vision and values will pay dividends in the long run.
+It is often tempting to outsource the development to an agency either in the UK or overseas which provides an all-inclusive solution.
+However, this may be a false economy if you want to retain control over your product and be ‘agile’ in your development.
+If you have the means, then investing in your own team who understands your vision and values will pay dividends in the long run.

 Process Process Process